AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 - You have a +1 bonus for Perception (Wisdom) checks.
 - Your [[Weaponsmith#Commoners' Melee Weapons|unarmed strikes]] have their damage die increased by 1, and you may use all functional limbs in order to perform unarmed strikes and the [[Action Economy#^5d5dd0|shove]] brawl action.
 Gauntlet weapons are also affected by this bonus.
 - Your natural armor AC increases by 1.
-- You gain access to the Deflect reaction against an incoming attack, increasing your AC by your Strength modifier divided by 3 against it.
+- You gain access to the Deflect reaction against an incoming attack, increasing your AC by your Strength modifier divided by 3 against it. ^843c5c
 - You have a +1 bonus to saving throws.

 The focused condition lasts 10 minutes, and your concentration on it cannot end due to taking damage.
 You may also take a quick action right after the Focus action to make an unarmed strike.

-### Deflecting Instinct
+### Grazing Style

-Also at 2nd level, you learn how to deflect incoming attacks using precise, deliberate movements.
-This allows you to substitute your Dexterity modifier when calculating AC with your Strength modifier, as you attempt to deflect and push away incoming blows instead of dodging them.

->[!note]
->Limitations and changes to how you add your Dexterity modifier for AC calculation, such as heavy armor not allowing you to add Dexterity for AC calculation, applies to this feature too.
-Therefore, a 2nd level sentinel wearing chain plate has AC 15 regardless of their Strength modifier.
+Starting at 2nd level, you learn how to take advantage of your opponents getting dangerously close to you.
+An attack is considered _grazing_ whenever it misses you by an amount equal to the bonus AC you would get from using the [[#^843c5c|deflect]] reaction, even while not deflecting.
+Whenever a feature would increase your grazing range, the amount by which the attack misses can be greater.
+Whenever an attack grazes you, your next [[Action Economy#^43d1b5|attack]] or [[Action Economy#^b70e3f|brawl]] action against them until the end of their next turn only takes a quick action to perform, without any penalty.

+>[!example]
+>For a sentinel with 18 Strength and AC 16, the bonus from deflect would be +2.
+Therefore, grazing range is 2, meaning that without using deflect, attack rolls between 14-15 would be grazing, while with deflect 16-17 would be grazing.
+If the grazing range is then increased by 1, then attack rolls between 13-15 would be grazing, or 15-17 while deflecting.
+>
+>Maneuvers and other traits which would increase the deflect range modify this range as well.
 ### Martial Techniques

 At 2nd level, you learn the use of [[Sign of Remembrance/Martial Techniques/Introduction|martial techniques]].
 Whenever you gain this feature, you may use its preparation slots to prepare either techniques of this class or a general technique.
 You may choose to prepare a basic technique instead of an advanced technique if you fulfill its class requirements.

 | **Sentinel** **Level** | **Basic Techniques** | **Advanced Techniques** |
 | ---------------------- | -------------------- | ----------------------- |
 | 2nd                    | 1                    | -                       |